Last modified on October 14, 2021

 Their thinking is that if the infrastructure costs are low enough, the market will take off.
 Their intentions are praiseworthy, given that they are thinking of ways to catalyze the market.
 People have been waiting a long time for the IoT to arrive.

 But IoT is a complicated market with complicated business models all around.
 IoT is happening.
 And it will be growing exponentially in the near future, but it’s not something that can be rushed by shaving a few dollars off of module prices.

 That would be like offering a discount on driverless car software packages, even though there are so many aspects of the driverless car ecosystem that have yet to be worked out.

 I guess what I’m saying is that cellular IoT, like every other successful technology development, needs time to evolve organically.
 Each of the ecosystem components – operators, module makers, device manufacturers, software vendors and customers – must develop apace, and slashing the price of modules will not in and of itself push the market forward.
 There are simply too many pieces in the IoT puzzle.

+Network necessities are pushing IoT connectivity and development beyond traditional limitations.
 It is happening.
 IoT is arriving.
-And it absolutely will transform how we all live.
+And it is transforming how we all live.
+Expectations are rising.
 But we must make sure to play by the rules, and the rules dictate that prices go down after mass adoption, not before.